(5) Examples of

 The disease, pathogen, symptoms-effects, means of spread and how to

-reduce or prevent transmission for XYZ
+reduce or prevent transmission for a

 Stomach ulcer symptoms and effects include stomach pain, nausea